AFJGitHubDev24/AI-Based-PDF-Filler-Project-Proposal-WeCommit-SprintProgram/README.md

 The generated DOCX file includes structured sections with placeholders for each data field and summarizes the information presented in the PDF format.

 ---

+# LICENSE
+This project is licensed under the **Creative Commons Zero v1.0 Universal** The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.

+---